Nevada residency for nomads: benefits and requirements

 • Centrally located to many Western states, convenient for nomads spending time in the region.

-• If you are outside of the major counties, the cost of auto insurance can be low.
+• If you are outside the major counties, auto insurance can be low.

 • Vehicle registration costs are based on MSRP and age, which may benefit owners of older vehicles.